Conrad Murray Fast Facts

 August 24, 2009 - After reviewing toxicology results, the Los Angeles coroner makes a preliminary conclusion that an overdose of the drug propofol is responsible for Jackson's death.

-August 28, 2009 - A Los Angeles coroner's report declares Jackson's death a homicide, due to the amount of drugs in his system.
+August 28, 2009 - A Los Angeles coroner's report declares Jackson's death a homicide, due to the number of drugs in his system.

 August 2009 - Murray closes his Las Vegas clinic due to death threats and financial problems.